 - digestion issues

-- and heat exhaustion which are never fun.
+- And heat exhaustion which is never fun.

 - Cats require around 3.5 ounces of water per 5 lbs. of weight.
-This amount needs to be drank daily.
+This amount needs to be drunk daily.

 Taurine